New West End Synagogue: Music

+Benjamin Till is the synagogue's composer-in-residence.

 Architecture

 The building was designed by George Ashdown Audsley and William James Audsley of Liverpool.
-Their output was primarily Protestant churches, but this project and that for the Old Hebrew Congregation, Prince’s Road, Liverpool were two exceptions.
+Their output was primarily Protestant churches, but this project and that for the Old Hebrew Congregation, Prince's Road, Liverpool were two exceptions.
 Other activities included the publication of books on ornament and Japanese art.
 Both brothers eventually moved to the New York City area.
-George became a designer of pipe organs and published notable works on this.
+George became a designer of pipe organs and published notable works on pipe organs.

 The Audsleys were particularly fond of historical ornament from various sources.
 Their churches were High Victorian Gothic Revival, but their secular buildings and synagogues could feature elements of Egyptian, Greek, Saracenic, and Hindu architecture.

 Particularly notable is the splendid Torah ark.
-Designed by Joseph, it closely resembles the ark he designed for Glasgow’s Garnethill Synagogue; both arks are raised on platforms, approached by a series of circular marble steps, and project into the room in the form of a multi-domed and arched building.
+Designed by Joseph, it closely resembles the ark he designed for Glasgow's Garnethill Synagogue; both arks are raised on platforms, approached by a series of circular marble steps, and project into the room in the form of a multi-domed and arched building.

+The building was described as “the architectural high-water mark of Anglo-Jewish architecture”.